 In a class of diseases known as autoimmune disorders, the body's immune system attacks its own tissues.
-Some of these diseases are similar to each other such as arthritis and inflammation of arteries in the tissues.
+Some of these diseases are similar to each other.
+They may involve arthritis and inflammation of arteries in the tissues.
 People who developed these disorders were previously said to have "connective tissue" or "collagen vascular" disease.
-We now have names for many of many specific conditions such as:
+We now have names for many specific conditions such as:

 When a specific disease cannot be diagnosed, more general terms may be used.
-These include as undifferentiated systemic rheumatic (connective tissue) diseases or overlap syndromes.
+These are called undifferentiated systemic rheumatic (connective tissue) diseases or overlap syndromes.

-Reviewed By: Gordon A. Starkebaum, MD, professor of medicine, division of rheumatology, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed By: Gordon A. Starkebaum, MD, Professor of Medicine, Division of Rheumatology, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.